jackcox15/Kairos/README.md

 # What is Kairos?
-Kairos is a complete, reproducible deployment system for Reticulum based mesh networks.
+Kairos is a reproducible deployment system for Reticulum based mesh networks.
 Its purpose is to make resilient, censorship resistant communication practical and accessible for mutual aid groups, community organizers, independent press, and privacy focused individuals.
 Kairos provides the toolkits, configuration, and workflows needed to deploy and maintain mesh communication nodes on laptops, Raspberry Pis, or LoRa devices with minimal setup and no centralized authority.
 It turns complex networking into a "plug-and-operate" system, enabling communities to build and maintain their own communication infrastructure even in degraded, surveilled, or disconnected environments.

 Kairos combines internet-based infrastructure (utilizing securely owned virtual private servers + WireGuard) with local LoRa radio networks to create communications that work with or without internet connectivity.